teifip/gcic-mqtt-client/README.md

 | `tokenAlgorithm`  | OPTIONAL - String with `RS256` as default value; cryptographic algorithm for signing the token used as MQTT client password; [Google Cloud IoT Core](https://cloud.google.com/iot-core/) currently supports choice between `RS256` (2048-bit RSA key) and `ES256` (P-256 EC key, identified as `prime256v1` in [OpenSSL](https://www.openssl.org/)).
 Please consider that generating `ES256` signatures is way faster than generating `RS256` signatures
 | `tokenLifecycle`  | OPTIONAL - Integer with `3600` as default value and `86400` as maximum allowed value; specifies the time validity of the device token in seconds; the default value corresponds to one hour; [Google Cloud IoT Core](https://cloud.google.com/iot-core/) automatically disconnects devices after their tokens have expired; a grace period of approximately 10 minutes is observed to compensate for possible clock skews
 | `onConfiguration` | OPTIONAL - Function; callback invoked whenever [Google Cloud IoT Core](https://cloud.google.com/iot-core/) publishes configuration information for the device.
 If `onConfiguration` is omitted, then the MQTT client does not subscribe to configuration updates.
 Instead, if `onConfiguration` is specified, then the MQTT client automatically subscribes to configuration updates.
 Upon every update, the MQTT client acknowledges reception and invokes the `onConfiguration` callback with `(configuration)` as argument; `configuration` is the received configuration passed as buffer
+| `onCommand`       | OPTIONAL - Function; callback invoked whenever [Google Cloud IoT Core](https://cloud.google.com/iot-core/) sends a command to the device.
+If `onCommand` is omitted, then the MQTT client does not subscribe to commands.
+Instead, if `onCommand` is specified, then the MQTT client automatically subscribes to commands.
+Subscription to commands is performed with QoS equal to `0` unless the option `qosCommand` is present and equal to `1`.
+Whenever a command is received, the MQTT client invokes the `onCommand` callback with `(command, subFolder)` as arguments; `command` is the received command passed as buffer; `subFolder` is `null` if the command was published to `/devices/{deviceId}/commands` or a string if the command was published to `/devices/{deviceId}/commands/subFolder`
+| `qosCommands`     | OPTIONAL - Integer equal to either `0` (at most once) or `1` (at least once), and with `0` as default value.
+The configured value determines the QoS with which the client subscribes to receive commands
 | `host`            | OPTIONAL - String with `mqtt.googleapis.com` as default; identifies the [Google Cloud IoT Core](https://cloud.google.com/iot-core/) MQTT bridge host
 | `port`            | OPTIONAL - Integer with `8883` as default; identifies the [Google Cloud IoT Core](https://cloud.google.com/iot-core/) MQTT bridge port number
 | `keepalive`       | OPTIONAL - Integer with `60` as default value; specifies the interval in seconds at which the MQTT client sends [PINGREQ](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/csprd02/mqtt-v3.1.1-csprd02.html#_Toc385349817) packets.
 The `keepalive` value should be tuned considering the trade-off between rapid detection of client disconnections vs amount of background traffic generated.
 Note that [PINGREQ](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/csprd02/mqtt-v3.1.1-csprd02.html#_Toc385349817) packets count against [Google Cloud IoT Core](https://cloud.google.com/iot-core/) billing